Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 Why it matters

 LicensingApache 2.0 is a known quantity for legal and platform reviews.
 Compared with bespoke corporate model terms, it can reduce friction for downstream shipping—again, always verify against the published license and your counsel.
+Google’s open-source blog frames the shift toward OSI-approved terms and clarity for builders: Gemma 4 and Apache 2.0.

 Edge and residency — Small variants support low-latency, offline, or data-sensitive features without every prompt going to a cloud API—relevant to mobile, embedded, and regulated environments.